 Prime Time Shuttle wants to take you to the happiest places on earth, including Disneyland.
-Our Disneyland Shuttle can pick you up from LAX and take you to Disneyland, California Adventure, Downtown Disney, or any of the Disneyland Resort Hotels for only $15 so you can start your dream vacation.
+Our Disneyland Shuttle can pick you up from LAX and take you to Disneyland, California Adventure, Downtown Disney, or any of the Disneyland Resort Hotels so you can start your dream vacation.
 When the fun is over and it is time to head home, Prime Time Shuttle will pick you up and take you back to LAX for the same low fare.
 Don’t let your vacation get ruined by L.A. traffic, we will do the driving so you can enjoy your trip to Disneyland Resort.

 Whether you are coming from the airport, a hotel, or your home, we can bring you to Disneyland.
 Why hassle with Anaheim traffic and high parking prices when you can relax as our drivers take you to the best parks and attractions in Southern California.
 Vacationers can enjoy their trips without worrying about how to get around the freeways and streets of California.
 Residents can take a break from the daily grind and let someone else drive for them.
 Prime Time offers a Disneyland shuttle as well as exclusive (private) service to Disneyland and many other locations in So.
 Cal.